 - Time-stamps should be imported in ISO 8601 format.
 Example: 2020-01-01, 2020-02-29 14:23, 2020-02-29T14:23Z, 2020-02-29T14:23+02:00, etc.

-The information for import should be recorded to the table similar to the one presented below.
+The information for import should be recorded to a table similar to the one presented below.

-Once you've finished formatting the file, you may upload it to Omnisend.
+Once you've finished formatting the file, you can upload it to Omnisend.

 Importing from file